syncfusion/blazor-docs/src/diagrams/diagram/layout/organizational-chart.md

 # Organizational Chart

 An organizational chart is a diagram that displays the structure of an organization and relationships.
-To create an organizational chart, the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramLayout.html#Syncfusion_Blazor_Diagrams_DiagramLayout_Type) of layout should be set as an `Organizationalchart`.
+To create an organizational chart, the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramLayout.html#Syncfusion_Blazor_Diagrams_DiagramLayout_Type) of layout should be set as an `OrganizationalChart`.
 The following code example illustrates how to create an organizational chart.

 ```csharp